Specialist Domestic and Family Violence Court

 - Read the Process Evaluation report which informs the final report of the most recent evaluation of the Southport Specialist Domestic and Family Violence Court: Process Evaluation (2020)

-The Specialist DFV Court at Southport became Queensland’s first permanent specialist DFV court after a trial period of almost two years, commencing 1 September 2015.
+The specialist DFV court at Southport became Queensland’s first permanent specialist DFV court after a trial period of almost two years, commencing 1 September 2015.
+The trial incorporated elements of other successful Australian and international specialist court models.

-The outcomes of the trial informed the establishment of future work in developing a specialist approach to the way DFV proceedings are dealt with the courts across Queensland, including the establishment of specialist DFV courts in Townsville and Beenleigh.
+The outcomes of the trial informed the establishment of future work in developing a specialist approach to the way DFV proceedings are dealt with in courts across Queensland, including the establishment of specialist DFV courts in Townsville and Beenleigh.

-- Read the 2016 report: Interim evaluation of the trial specialist domestic and family violence court in Southport May 2016
+- Read the 2016 report: Interim evaluation of the trial specialist domestic and family violence court in Southport May 2016 (PDF, 1.1 MB)

-- Read the 2017 report Final evaluation of the trial specialist domestic and family violence court in Southport February 2017
+- Read the 2017 report Final evaluation of the trial specialist domestic and family violence court in Southport February 2017 (PDF, 5.1 MB)

-A further evaluation of the Southport specialist DFV court has been conducted over the period 2017-2021.
+A further evaluation of the Southport specialist DFV court was conducted over the period 2017-2021.
+Read the Final Report which is located below or download it here.

 Final Report of the most recent evaluation